Italian Language

 Italian Pronunciation is Straightforward

-Italian is, as I call it, something of a WYSIWYG language - “what you see is what you get.”
-Once you learn the basic pronunciation rules, you can be confident when guessing at new words because nearly everything is pronounced just as you think it might be.
-Italian vowels are clipped while consonants are given more weight - double consonants even more so.
 While there’s no tonality to the language, Italian is incredibly musical.
 Many of the exceptions to the rules were made because something just sounded better a different way.
-You will still find regional dialects throughout the country - some of which sound almost nothing like Italian - but the official language of Italy, the one you’ll find in newspapers and being taught in schools, is the Italian of Dante, who is considered the father of the Italaian language.
+You will still find regional dialects throughout the country – most of which sound almost nothing like Italian – but the official language of Italy, the one you’ll find in newspapers, hear on TV, and be taught in schools, is the Italian of Dante, who is considered the father of the Italaian language.

 Depending on where your travel in Italy takes you, you are likely to find lots of people who speak English and are eager to practice with you.
 This is especially true of younger generations and of bigger, more touristy, cities.
 If you get off the beaten path, however, or want to communicate at all with older generations, speaking a little Italian will not only be a polite thing to do - it’ll be absolutely necessary.